-Our business is currently conducted by our wholly-owned subsidiaries, Artisan, FII, Food New Media Group, Inc. ("FNM"), OFB, Gourmet Foodservice Group, Inc. ("GFG"), Gourmet Foodservice Warehouse, Inc. ("GFW"), Gourmeting Inc. ("Gourmeting"), The Haley Group, Inc. ("Haley"), Oasis, 4 The Gourmet, Inc. (d/b/a For The Gourmet, Inc.), ("Gourmet"), Innovative Gourmet (sometimes referred to herein as "Igourmet.com" or "Igourmet"), M Innovations, (sometimes referred to herein as "Mouth" or " Mouth.com") and Food Funding (collectively, IVFH and its subsidiaries, the "Company" or "IVFH").
+Our business is currently conducted by our wholly owned subsidiaries, some of which are non-operating, Artisan ("Artisan"), Food Innovations ("FII"), Food New Media Group, Inc. ("FNM"), Organic Food Brokers ("OFB"), Gourmet Food Service Group, Inc. ("GFG"), Gourmet Foodservice Warehouse, Inc. ("GFW"), Gourmeting, Inc. ("Gourmeting"), The Haley Group, Inc. ("Haley"), Oasis Sales Corp. ("Oasis"), 4 The Gourmet, Inc. (d/b/a For The Gourmet, Inc.), ("Gourmet"), Innovative Food Properties, LLC ("IFP"), Innovative Gourmet, LLC ("Innovative Gourmet"), Food Funding, LLC ("Food Funding"), Logistics Innovations, LLC ("L Innovations"), M Innovations, LLC ("M Innovations"), P Innovations, LLC, and collectively with IVFH and its other subsidiaries, the "Company" or "IVFH") have been prepared pursuant to the rules and regulations of the Securities and Exchange Commission.
+All material intercompany transactions have been eliminated upon consolidation of these entities.